hey-amo/hey-amo/README.md

 ## Hi there, I'm Amo.

-> **I'm currently looking for work as a junior swift developer**
+> **I'm currently looking for work as a junior swift developer (Career returner)**

-I currently relearning Swift, SwiftUI.
+I work on projects in Swift and SwiftUI.

 ### Currently working on